Updated April 2026

 Invest in Security

 Alarms, immobilisers, GPS trackers, and secure storage all help reduce premiums.
-Many modern motorhomes come with factory-fitted security.
+Many modern motorhomes come with factory-fitted security that insurers recognise.

 4